innopolis-devops/labs/app_python/python.md

 ## Linter choice

 I have chosen Pylint because it is a well-developed linter with wide functionality which allows to detect and correct a lot of things in my code, which can be useful in case this project will scale up.

+# Testing

+Since I have unit tests, I refactored the code a little and put the logic of getting Moscow time into `time_controller.py`.
+I will test the resulting function (`time_controller.get_moscow_time()`) in my unit tests.
+I will use the `pytest` library.

+## Best practices I used

+For my unit test I did not have much opportunity to use a lot of practices, however I created a scalable directory structure for tests, with the division of test into units and unit-tests inside, however in the future I'll be able to create other tests, such as route or stress tests in the same `tests/` directory.
+Also, I followed the practice of testing a single thing in a test, so I created two tests: first checks that my date string is in ISO format, second checks that the date created is correct by comparing it against Moscow timezone date.